AspireOne/Google-Assistant-enabler/README.md

 ![](https://i.imgur.com/QJkngBt.png)

 # Premise
-Although this module's functionality is not guaranteed, it should enable Google Assistant 2.0 on most Android 10 roms using Pixel UI.
+- Although this module's functionality is not guaranteed, it should enable Google Assistant 2.0 with it's glowing UI on a lot of Android 10 roms using Pixel UI.
+- "Hey Google" hotword doesn't work.

+---

+# Possible issues
+- Spoofing device as Pixel 4 XL caused some side effect on some phones, like not working IR blaster or FM radio.
+- Changing GSAPrefs causes Google app force closes on some devices.
+- Seems to not work on devices with Arm CPU architecture.

 ---